Sexual Assault Evidence Kits (SAEK)

 Like other forms of documentary evidence, the SAEK report must be authenticated before being admitted as evidence against the accused.
 To authenticate the report at trial, the Crown may call a witness to testify about the accuracy and contents of the report.

-Person A is on trial for raping person B. Person A and person B are strangers.
+Person A is on trial for sexually assaulting person B. Person A and person B are strangers.
 After being assaulted, person B had a sexual assault kit done at the local hospital.
 The results show that person A’s semen was found inside person B’s vagina, proving they had sexual intercourse.

 At trial, the Crown introduces the DNA results collected form person B’s rape kit to prove that the person A had sexual intercourse with person B. The Crown calls the nurse who completed the sexual assault kit to authenticate the document.